MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/DeviceInspectionChecklist.md

 ---
-title: DeviceInspectionChecklist - Common Data Model | Microsoft Docs
+title: DeviceInspectionChecklist in automotive - Common Data Model | Microsoft Docs
 description: Specific checklist of a given type, such as a pre-delivery inspection or a checklist used for a specific type of service.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Device Inspection Checklist
+# Device Inspection Checklist in automotive

 Specific checklist of a given type, such as a pre-delivery inspection or a checklist used for a specific type of service.